cloudfoundry/cf-acceptance-tests/README.md

 * `include_v3`: Flag to include tests for the the v3 API.
 * `include_tasks`: Flag to include the v3 task tests dependent on the CC task_creation feature flag.
 * `include_route_services`: Flag to include the route services tests.
 Diego must be deployed for these tests to pass.
 * `include_routing`: Flag to include the routing tests.
-Diego must be deployed for these tests to pass.
 * `include_docker`: Flag to include tests related to running Docker apps on Diego.
 Diego must be deployed and the CC API docker_diego feature flag must be enabled for these tests to pass.
 * `include_ssh`: Flag to include tests for Diego container ssh feature.
 * `include_backend_compatibility`: Flag to include whether we check DEA/Diego interoperability.
 * `include_detect`: Flag to run tests in the detect group.
 * `include_privileged_container_support`: Requires capi.nsync.diego_privileged_containers and capi.stager.diego_privileged_containers to be enabled.
 * `backend`: App tests push their apps using the backend specified.
 Incompatible tests will be skipped based on which backend is chosen.
-If left unspecified the default backend will be used.
+If left unspecified the default backend will be used where none is specified; all tests that specify a particular backend will be skipped.
 * `skip_ssl_validation`: Set to true if using an invalid (e.g. self-signed) cert for traffic routed to your CF instance; this is generally always true for BOSH-Lite deployments of CF.
 * `use_http`: Set to true if you would like CF Acceptance Tests to use HTTP when making api and application requests. (default is HTTPS)
 * `use_existing_user`: The admin user configured above will normally be used to create a temporary user (with lesser permissions) to perform actions (such as push applications) during tests, and then delete said user after the tests have run; set this to `true` if you want to use an existing user, configured via the following properties.